Home / All Documents / Check Someone’s Driving Licence (DVLA Code A Online)

 Mini Employer Questionnaire

-Before I let anyone drive for work, I ask:
+Before I authorise anyone to drive for work, I work through five questions.

 Why Should Employers Carry Out A Driving Licence Check?